Slobodianiuk1/oskolnet/README.md

 ## :pushpin: Oskolnet
 #### :memo: Description:

-A multi-page site of the Olkosnet company
+A multi-page site of the Oskolnet company
 ___

 #### :link: Live Demo: